BeijiYang/hacker-news/README.md

   * first, generate a URL using id, fetch single story data from Hacker News API,
   * second, send data.url to Bake End to get the HTML string
-  * third, get the ptag and generate the preview text.
+  * third, get the `<p>` tags and generate the preview text.

   I tried to let the Back End do the third step job.
 Still not fast.

   Why don't let the server fetch all the data and save them in advance?
-When the Front End sends the request, Back End doesn't need to send a request to any API because all the data exist locally.
+If so, when the Front End sends the request, the Back End will not need to send a request to any API because all the data exist locally.

  result